Kamran-Afzali/Kamran-Afzali.github.io/_posts/POMDP.md

 ### Example

-Below is the r code with explanation for simulations run in the healthy mood updating network from (Modelling mood updating: a proof of principle study)[https://pubmed.ncbi.nlm.nih.gov/36511113/].
+Below is the r code with explanation for simulations run in the healthy mood updating network from [Modelling mood updating: a proof of principle study](https://pubmed.ncbi.nlm.nih.gov/36511113/).

 ```